zfanli/demo-adjustable-web/README.md

     - [x] display languages (en or jp)
     - [x] reset panels' position when un-sortable
   - [x] Speech to Text API
+    - [x] action button
-    - [x] start bind to button
+      - [x] bind start and stop actions to a single button
-    - [x] need to pass a keywords array
+    - [x] pass a api key to start action
-    - [x] and a api key to start
+    - [x] pass a keywords list to start action
     - [x] send a callback to handle data changes
+      - [x] get conversation body to display on the screen
-    - [x] get an object as parameter contains conversation and keyword feedback
+      - [x] get a result keywords list and store it to the redux
-    - [x] stop bind to button (the same with start handler, it will stop automatically)
-    - [x] keep scrolling to bottom when scroll bar is currently in the bottom
+    - [x] keep scrolling to the bottom if the scroll position is currently in the bottom
     - [x] simple backend for get access token
   - [x] Testing
     - [x] only part of reducer
     - [x] only part of utils

-- [ ] **[Phase 2] Working Flow: For Tab Bar**
+* [ ] **[Phase 2] Working Flow: For Tab Bar**
   - [ ] Refactor the entire structure of the app to be clear
     - [ ] carding logic of each event
       - [ ] logic on resizing